abdullah-a8/COSMOS-React/README.md

 ### Using the Gmail Assistant

-1. Navigate to the **Gmail Agent** page via the Streamlit URL.
+1. Navigate to the **Gmail Agent** page in the React frontend.
 2.  **Authenticate**: If not already connected, click "Connect to Gmail" and follow the Google authentication flow.
 3.  **Fetch Emails**: Use the search query input (default `is:unread`) and adjust the maximum results slider, then click "Fetch Emails".
-4.  **Select Email**: Choose an email from the dropdown list in the sidebar.
+4.  **Select Email**: Choose an email from the dropdown list.
 5.  **Analyze**:
-    - Click **Classify Email** to get an AI-determined category.
+    - View the AI-determined category classification.
-    - Click **Summarize Email** to generate a concise summary.
+    - Read the generated concise summary.
 6.  **Generate Reply**:
     - Select the desired tone, style, and length for the reply.
     - Add any specific instructions or context in the "Optional Context" box.
     - Click **Generate Draft Reply**.
-7.  **Edit & Send**: Review the generated draft in the text area.
+7.  **Edit & Send**: Review the generated draft.
 Make any necessary edits, then click **Send Reply**.
 The email will be sent using your Gmail account, and the original email will be marked as read.

 ### Authentication & Admin Panel